pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 **NOTE:** The exercises in this module are designed to be completed in order.
 Performing the exercises out of order may require changes to the steps in order to work.

-## Authoring and Using Resource Policies
+## Exercise 01: Authoring and Using Resource Policies

 In this exercise, you will learn how to initialize policy packs, write a basic resource policy, and explore the various enforcement levels.